-Column Summary Columns Contents Explanation 1.2 00-99 Page number.
+Column Summary Columns Entries Explanation 1-2 00-99 Page number.
 3-5 07x-14x Line number.
 You can leave column 5 (x) blank, or enter any value to keep the specifications in ascending order.
 6 F Field specification line.
 7 N Normal control field.
 0 Opposite control field.
 F Forced control field.
-Data field. s Summary data field.
+D Data field.
+S Summary data field.
 Comment line.
-8 c Use both zone and digit portions of characters in the field. ŭ z Use only zone portion of 1-character field.
-D Use only digit portions of characters in the field.
-P Signed packed decimal data.
-Signed zoned decimal data.
-0.10 Force a data character into the data field.
-9-12 1-4096 · Start position of a field in the record (can be blank if the field is 1 characte long).
+8 C Use both zone and digit portions of characters in the field.
+Z Use only zone portion of 1-character field.
+D Use only digit portions of characters in the field. Р Signed packed decimal data.
+U Signed zoned decimal data.
+V Force a data character into the data field.
+E Used only in System/34 ideographic sort jobs.
+1 Used only in System/34 ideographic sort jobs.
+J Used only in System/34 ideographic sort jobs.
+R Used only in System/34 ideographic sort jobs.
+S Used only in System/34 ideographic sort jobs. Т Used only in System/34 ideographic sort jobs.
+9-12 1-4096 Start position of a field in the record (can be blank if the field is 1 character long).
 13-16 1-4096 End position of a field in the record.
-W///////////////////////////////////// Any character Forced control fields; the character you want the sort program to change.
-Also used for summary overflow indicator fields; the character to be used for the oveflow indicator.
-Any character Forced control or data field; the character you want the sort program to substitute.
-Also used for summary overflow indicator fields; the character to which the overflow field is initialized.
-18/////// Blank Forced control field line is not a continuation of the preceding line.
-Any character other Forced control field line is a continuation of the preceding line. than blank 20-22 1-256 Overflow field length entry for summary tagalong sort only.
+17 Any character Forced control fields; the character you want the sort program to change.
+Also used for summary overflow indicator fields; the character to be used for the overflow indicator.
+18 Any character Forced control or data field; the character you want the sort program to substitute.
+Also used for summary overflow indicator fields; the character to which the overflow field is initialized. /19 Blank Forced control field line is not a continuation of the preceding line Any character other Forced control field line is a continuation of the preceding line than blank Fores control neighter is a continuation of the preceding file.
+20-22 1,256 Overflow field length entry for summary togeland and the 2022 A (column 20 only) Alternate collating sequence by field A (column 20 only) Alternate conating sequence by neid.
 23-39 Blank Reserved for system use.
-40-72 Any characters Comments. that must be filled in for all sort jobs.
-That must be filled in when forced control fields are being used.
+40-74 Any characters Comments.
+Columns t that must be filled in for all sort jobs.
+Columns t hat must be filled in when forced control fields are being used.